Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 > Note: Starting with version 2021-09-30-preview, a new set of clients were introduced to leverage the newest features
 > of the Form Recognizer service.
 Please see the [Migration Guide](TODO) for detailed instructions on how to update application
 > code from client library version 3.1.X or lower to the latest version.
-Additionally, see the [Changelog]() for more detailed information.
+Additionally, see the [Changelog](TODO) for more detailed information.
-> See the below table for the relationship of API version to supported client:
+> The below table describes the relationship of each client and its supported API version(s):

 |API version|Supported clients
 |-|-